dustinpfister/blog_posts/_posts/canvas-angle-shortest-direction.md

 layout: post
 categories: canvas
 id: 626
-updated: 2020-05-06 07:38:55
+updated: 2020-05-06 08:54:58
-version: 1.10
+version: 1.11
 ---

 When working out canvas projects there might be a need to find the direction in which to go when given two angles.
 That is there is a current angle, and a target angle I wish to get to, and I want to start stepping the current angle by a delta value that will get the current angle to the target angle.

 There are many projects out on the open Internet that help with this, one such project is [angle.js](https://github.com/infusion/Angles.js/).
-TKhe angle.js project has a whole bunch of methods that help with well yes angles.
-In that project there are methods that help with this and mostly other topics that have to do with angles.
-However in this post I will be going over some quick copy and past solutions for finding the quickest direction to a target angle from a starting angle.
+The angle.js project has a whole bunch of methods that help with tasks that involve angles naturally.
+In that project there are methods that help with the task of getting the shortest direction and many other topics that have to do with angles.
+However in this post I will be going over some quick copy and past solutions for finding the quickest direction to a target angle from a starting angle one of which is based off of a method in angles.js.

 <!-- more -->